quinn-dougherty/epistemics-webdev-projects/README.md

 Ask an admin to `assign` you to your github account, which will move the issue in the `In Progress` column on [the board](https://github.com/users/quinn-dougherty/projects/1/).

-I may ask Manifold for managram bounties at some point over the next few weeks, we can get a cash bounty system going at some point as well.
+Re the `unpaid` tag: I may ask Manifold for managram bounties at some point over the next few weeks, we can get a cash bounty system going at some point as well.

 # Pitch projects

 All are welcome to let us know what you need ([Create issue](https://github.com/quinn-dougherty/epistemics-ux-projects/issues/new)).

 We may put in issue templates by topic area (wikis, prediction markets, estimational programming languages or stacks) later.

+Please use either the `unpaid` or `have funding, discuss fees` label.

 ## Subjective scoped/concrete scores: